+How to adjust the hydraulic clutch.
 The hydraulic clutch has some advantages over the cable clutch.
 Not only does the drive tend to be softer and more consistent, but maintenance is also simpler.
 Unlike the cable clutch, the hydraulic clutch is self-adjusting.
 This means frequent adjustments are not necessary to maintain the correct point of your motorcycle clutch.
-This is because as the clutch discs wear out over time, the hydraulic clutch automatically adjusts to compensate for the loss.
-Nevertheless, options for adjustment are limited.
-We will explain the possible methods in the following article.
+The clutch discs wear out over time and the hydraulic clutch automatically adjusts to compensate for the loss.
+We will explain the possible methods on how to adjust the hydraulic clutch in the following article.

-You can also see the video below from Jerry Macia – actually not on a dirt bike, but it might save you some time from reading the entire article 🙂
+You can also see the video below from Jerry Macia – actually not on a dirt bike.
+It shows how to adjust the hydraulic clutch, and might save you some time from reading the entire article:

-A high biting point on the clutch means that it is necessary to press the lever for a longer distance until the clutch is effectively engaged.
+A high biting point on the clutch means that it is necessary to press the lever for a long distance.
 Something similar happens in cars with a hydraulic system and a manual gearbox.
 In this case, the pedal needs to be pushed lower to actuate the clutch.

 The distance of the clutch can be a matter of personal taste.
 You may prefer it more or less high.
-You must also consider an impediment if, for example, you have very short fingers and the bite point is too high.
+You must also consider an impediment if you have very short fingers and the bite point is too high.
 In any case, it is a central element in the pilot’s experience.

 In the case of a cable clutch system, the clutch point can be adjusted according to the pilot’s preferences or needs.
 In a hydraulic system, on the other hand, the point is self-adjusting which gives a lesser degree of freedom as to its distance.